UnlimitedIP (UIP) Trading Up 2.7% Over Last Week

 Buying and Selling UnlimitedIP

-It is usually not presently possible to purchase alternative cryptocurrencies such as UnlimitedIP directly using U.S. dollars.
-Investors seeking to acquire UnlimitedIP should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase UnlimitedIP using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as UnlimitedIP directly using US dollars.
+Investors seeking to acquire UnlimitedIP should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Coinbase or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy UnlimitedIP using one of the exchanges listed above.

 Receive News & Updates for UnlimitedIP Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for UnlimitedIP and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.